soura-b/GitForCOVID/README.md

 # About Me
-I run a MedTech design firm, Lattice Innovations (www.thelattice.in).
+I run a medical technology design & development firm, Lattice Innovations (www.thelattice.in).
+I have spent the last 15 years in healthcare - mostly in medical devices and software, but also with experience in running hospitals in rural/ peri-urban West Bengal.